Biodiversity

 Ex-situ conservation of smallhead stickleback, an endangered freshwater fish, and joint effort among companies and communities for dragonfly conservation

-We will continue to work on biodiversity activities through conservation at the Moribio.
+We will continue to work on biodiversity activities through conservation at the Moribio and activities at the Biodiversity Biwako Network.

 Project to rediscover living with the woods and water in Higashiomi